mandeepairborne/samweb/content/_index.md

 b) In a universe of probabilities, having a personal website is a highly probable eigenstate, and here I am!
 </mark>

+<p class="highlight">b) I noticed that many scientists had personal websites.
+My friend <a href="https://mandeepairborne.github.io/">Mandeep</a> was kind enough to help me set this up, so now I have one too.</p>

 ---

 ## Uncertainty & Expression